How to Fix Condensation on Inside of Windows

-Most experts agree that condensation or fogging inside of a double-pane window technically is not a fixable problem—at least not in the sense that your window can be restored to its original level of performance.
-Presently, there are two different ways to deal with condensation: either replace the window (you can usually replace only the glass unit and not the whole window) or hire a local company to drill holes in the outer pane, clean the windows from the inside and install one-way air vents to help prevent future condensation.
+Most experts agree that condensation or "fogging" inside a double-pane window technically is not a fixable problem ... at least not in the sense that your window can be restored to its original level of performance.
+Presently, there are two different ways to deal with window condensation: 1) either replace the window -- you can usually replace only the glass unit and not the whole window -- or 2) hire a local company to drill holes in the outer pane, clean the windows from the inside, and install one-way air vents to help prevent future condensation.

 If your condensation problems are in a sliding glass door or a window that is likely to have tempered glass (for example, if the window has more than 9 sq. ft. of glass area and is less than 18 inches above the floor), your only option is replacement.
 This is because it’s essentially impossible to drill tempered glass without breaking it.
 You should assume that all doors with double-pane glass areas large enough to fit a 3-inch sphere through them are made with tempered glass (or in some cases, laminated safety glass).

-Double-pane windows, also called “insulated” or “thermal” windows, are made with two panels of glass sandwiched over a spacer and sealant, creating a space between the panes that is filled with air or with a gas, usually argon or krypton.
-It is this sealed space that gives the window most of it’s thermal performance.
-The spacer may also contain a desiccant material to help absorb and moisture in the air within the sealed space.
-Condensation in a thermal window typically indicates a failure of the seal between the glass panels and/or saturation of the desiccant.
+Double pane windows, also called “insulated” or “thermal” windows, are made with two panels of glass sandwiched over a spacer and sealant, creating a space between the panes that is filled with air or with a gas, usually argon or krypton.
+It is this sealed space that gives the window most of its thermal performance.
+The spacer may also contain a desiccant material to help absorb any excessive moisture in the air within the sealed space.
+Interior condensation in a thermal window typically indicates a failure of the seal between the glass panels and/or saturation of the desiccant.

 Because a breached seal allows fresh air and water vapor to enter the window space, a condensation problem simply becomes a function of nature.
 Condensation is also a sure sign that gas-filled windows are no longer so.
-And since there’s no way to re-seal an insulated window, replacement of the glass is the only option for restoring maximum thermal performance, in addition to solving the condensation problem.
+And since there’s no way to re-seal an insulated window, replacement of the glass is the only option for restoring maximum thermal performance, in addition to solving the problem of condensation on your windows.
 As mentioned, most glazing on insulated windows can be replaced as a unit, which saves you the expense and remodeling work of replacing the entire window, frame and all.

-If your windows are still under warrantee, the first step is to contact the supplier or manufacturer, since replacement may be free.
-If the warrantee has expired, it’s still a good idea to consult with the manufacturer to discuss the recommended replacement options.
+If your windows are still under warranty, the first step is to contact the supplier or manufacturer, since replacement may be free.
+If the warranty has expired, it’s a good idea to consult with the manufacturer to discuss the recommended replacement options.
 Many local glass companies can also fabricate new window units in any size.

 Restoring Insulated Windows